 Here are a Few Facts:

-- Tooth decay occurred when the leftover food particles started to get deposited in between teeth.
+- Severe Tooth decay occurred when the leftover food particles started to get deposited in between teeth.

 - Lack of proper brushing and flossing help the food particles to trap between teeth for long days.

-- The bacterium that lives inside mouth digests the food like bread, candy, milk, cakes and fruits etc. and turns them into acid.
+- The bacterium that lives inside the mouth digests the food like bread, candy, milk, cakes, and fruits, etc. and turns them into acid.

 - The bacteria, acid, food particles and saliva combine to form plaque which is a bacterium filled the sticky film.
 It aids in tooth decay and gum diseases.